oakmac/atom-parinfer/README.md

 Also note that there is a [known bug] with this feature due to the "parent expression" hack explained below.

-### Future Features

-More options and configuration settings are planned for future releases.
-Browse the [issues] for an idea of future features.
-Create a new issue if you can think of a useful feature :)

 ## Known Limitations

 This extension uses a hack for performance reasons that may act oddly in certain